-However, there are a number of other installation considerations outside of the build process itself.
+There are a number of other installation considerations outside of the build process itself.

 Beyond local regulations, above-ground pools often have physical limitations.
 If your ground slopes too much, or if tree roots make the ground uneven, an above-ground pool may be impossible to install where you'd prefer.

 When buying an above-ground pool, one of the most important considerations is size.
 You need to make sure it not only fits in your yard but also encompasses a few feet of space on all sides.
 We recommend accurately and carefully measuring your outdoor area a couple of times before buying.
-The two measures that are likely to be most important is the square footage of your new pool's footprint and the capacity in gallons.
+The two measurements that are likely to be most important are the square footage of your new pool's footprint and the capacity in gallons.

 Though models vary, rectangular and oval pools tend to be the largest, with water capacities of up to 20,000 gallons.
 If you're short on square footage, a smaller, round pool might be your best bet.

-Many above-ground pools come in kits, which include all the necessary components for setting up, using, and maintaining your pool.
+Many above-ground pools come in kits, which include all of the necessary components for setting up, using, and maintaining your pool.
 Often, kits include a filter pump, a pool liner, a ground cloth, and a debris cover.
 Some larger pools also come with slip-resistant ladders.
-Additionally, you can find above-ground pools with dual-suction outlets, for easier cleaning.
+You can find above-ground pools with dual-suction outlets, for easier cleaning.
 Others contain built-in chemical dispensers, eliminating the need for free-floating cleaners.

 How do you clean an above-ground pool?

-Generally, you clean above-ground pools using the same tools and methods as in-ground pools.
+Generally, you clean above-ground pools using the same tools and methods as with in-ground pools.
 You can use a pool skimmer, which draws water from the pool's surface and sucks it through the filter.
 Another option is a pool hose, which attaches to your filter or pool vacuum and sucks out debris.
 You also can employ a pool net to manually fish out leaves, bugs, dirt, and other debris.

 How do you drain an above-ground pool?